 "We have a lot of data to process on a constrained device," elaborates Stefano, "and this is not a smartphone or a computer.
 It doesn't have all those processing capabilities, yet it still needs to process all those data and provide an answer, in a fixed amount of time, using as little power as possible.
 That was our challenge."

 Much of the hardware was provided by SenseModi, a spin-off venture started by ESL alumnus Dr. Jérôme Thevenot, a co-author of the paper.
-Their VersaSens platform runs on the HEEPocrates platform, which is also developed by a collaboration based in ESL.
+Their VersaSens device runs on the HEEPocrates platform, which is also developed by a collaboration based in ESL.
 In many ways this projects epitomises the work on "the Edge" that ESL has been developing for years.

 Cough-E: A multimodal, privacy-preserving cough detection algorithm for the edge